The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Moduli spaces with level structures

-Note that the maps $M_g^{(n)}\ra M_g$ and $A_g^{(n)}\ra A_g$ down to the coarse moduli schemes are still finite Galois covers, but they are not \'etale.
+\begin{remark} The maps $M_g^{(n)}\ra M_g$ and $A_g^{(n)}\ra A_g$ down to the coarse moduli schemes are still finite Galois covers, but they are not \'etale. \end{remark}

-By the lemma, we can identity the tangent space to a point $[C,\alpha]\in M_g^{(n)}$ with the tangent space to its image $[C]\in \mathcal M_g$ under $\varphi$, and similarly on the Abelian variety side.
-Moreover, the commutative diagram
+By Lemma \ref{lemma:forget}, we can identity the tangent space to a point $[C,\alpha]\in M_g^{(n)}$ with the tangent space to its image $[C]\in \mathcal M_g$ under $\varphi$, and similarly on the abelian variety side.
+Moreover, the cartesian diagram \be \ee allows us to identify the map